Liquid consonant: Occurrence and geographical distribution

-Elsewhere in the world, two liquids of the types mentioned above remains the most common attribute of a language's consonant inventory except in North America and Australia.
+Elsewhere in the world, a set of two liquids of the types mentioned above remains the most common attribute of a language's consonant inventory except in North America and Australia.
 A majority of indigenous North American languages do not have rhotics at all and there is a wide variety of lateral sounds, though most are obstruent laterals rather than liquids.
 Most indigenous Australian languages, in contrast, are very rich in liquids, with some having as many as seven distinct liquids.
 They typically include dental, alveolar, retroflex and palatal laterals, and as many as three rhotics.

 On the other side, there are many indigenous languages in the Amazon Basin and eastern North America, as well as a few in Asia and Africa, with no liquids.

 Polynesian languages typically have only one liquid, which may be either a lateral or a rhotic.
-Non-Polynesian Oceanic languages usually have both //l// and //r//, occasionally more (e.g. Araki has //l//, //ɾ//, //r//) or less (e.g. Mwotlap has only //l//).
+Non-Polynesian Oceanic languages usually have both //l// and //r//, occasionally more (e.g., Araki has //l//, //ɾ//, //r//) or less (e.g., Mwotlap has only //l//).
 Hiw is unusual in having a prestopped velar lateral //ᶢʟ// as its only liquid.